The winters around here are long. Even with social media Canadians need a February holiday.

-“Liberals” in British Columbia, who are really conservatives, created a February holiday with the same name starting in 2013, but decided to hold it on the second Monday, perhaps as a sop to the usual whiners at the Chamber of Commerce, seeing as the third Monday is also President’s Day south of the Medicine Line and thus supposedly a big day for tourism in the fleshpots of Vancouver Island and the Kootenays in those pre-COVID days.
+“Liberals” in British Columbia, who were really conservatives, created a February holiday with the same name starting in 2013, but decided to hold it on the second Monday, perhaps as a sop to the usual whiners at the Chamber of Commerce, seeing as the third Monday is also President’s Day south of the Medicine Line and thus was supposedly a big day for tourism in the fleshpots of Vancouver Island and the Kootenays in those pre-COVID days.

 The Presidents Day national statutory holiday, pegged approximately to George Washington’s Feb.
 22 birthday, has been officially enjoyed by Americans on the third Monday of February since 1968, but was marked in U.S. federal offices as Washington’s Birthday at least since 1885.

-Yukon, by the way, did this in 1976 before any province.
+Yukon, by the way, created a February holiday in 1976, before any province.
 However, not being a province and at the time still having its territorial name preceded by the only definite article in the English Language, not to mention self-referentially calling the occasion Yukon Heritage Day, it gets no credit and no respect.
 Sorry about that, Yukon!

-Judging from the debate in the Alberta Legislature back in 1990, New Democrats and the then-still-extant Alberta Liberal Caucus were not particularly supportive.
+Judging from the debate in the Alberta Legislature back in 1990, New Democrats and then-still-credible Alberta Liberals were not particularly supportive.

 Liberal leader Laurence Decore, leader of the Opposition at the time, complained that the February holiday wouldn’t “excite and energize and stimulate Albertans.”
 He was wrong about that, naturally.